Summary: Ethics (page 9)

 One solution is for men to renounce their natural right and agree together not to harm one another by entering into society.

-It is important to recall that Part IV is devoted to explaining the reasons for human servitude—man being subject to the power of the affects.
-Yet, even in this part, Spinoza introduces the means by which we can achieve freedom: by resisting the power of the affects.
+It is worth recalling that Part IV is devoted to explaining the reasons for human servitude—man being subject to the power of the affects.
+Yet, even here, Spinoza introduces the means by which we can achieve freedom: by resisting the power of the affects.

-It is enough to harness the very power of the affects by turning some of them against others, allowing them to neutralise each other.
+It is enough to harness the power of the affects themselves, turning some of them against others and allowing them to neutralise each other.

 Spinoza presents a second path to liberation: For all the actions to which we are determined by an affect that is a passion, we can also be determined without it—by reason